benbaptist/minecraft-wrapper/documentation/events.rst

     :Comments:
         Can be aborted by returning False.
 Aborting is not recommended since that is how wrapper keeps tabs on inventory.

+:Event: "player.chatbox"

+    :Module: parse_cb.py *(server/parse_cb.py)*

+    :Description:
+        Chat message sent from the server to the client.

+    :Payload:
+        :"playername": client username
+        :"json": json or string data

+    :Can be aborted/modified: Yes
+    :Comments:
+        - The message will not reach the client if the event is returned False.
+        - If json chat (dict) or text is returned, that value will be sent to the client instead.

+:Event: "player.usebed"

+    :Module: parse_cb.py *(server/parse_cb.py)*

+    :Description:
+        Sent when server send client to bedmode.

+    :Payload:
+        :"playername": client username
+        :"position": position of bed

+    :Can be aborted/modified: No - Notification only.

+:Event: "player.spawned"

+    :Module: parse_cb.py *(server/parse_cb.py)*

+    :Description:
+        Sent when server advises the client of its spawn position.

+    :Payload:
+        :"playername": client username
+        :"position": position

+    :Can be aborted/modified: No - Notification only.

+:Event: "entity.unmount"

+    :Module: parse_cb.py *(server/parse_cb.py)*

+    :Description:
+        Sent when player attaches to entity.

+    :Payload:
+        :"playername": client username
+        :"vehicle_id": EID of vehicle or MOB
+        :"leash": leash True/False

+    :Can be aborted/modified: No - Notification only.

+:Event: "entity.mount"

+    :Module: parse_cb.py *(server/parse_cb.py)*

+    :Description:
+        Sent when player detaches/unmounts entity.

+    :Payload:
+        :"playername": client username
+        :"vehicle_id": EID of vehicle or MOB
+        :"leash": leash True/False

+    :Can be aborted/modified: No - Notification only.

+**< Group 'Backups' >**

+:Event: "wrapper.backupDelete"

+    :Module: backups.py *(core/backups.py)*

+    :Description:
+        Called upon deletion of a backup file.

+    :Payload:
+        :"file": filename

+    :Can be aborted/modified: Yes, return False to abort.

+:Event: "wrapper.backupFailure"

+    :Module: backups.py *(core/backups.py)*

+    :Description:
+        Indicates failure of backup.

+    :Payload:
+        :"reasonCode": an integer 1-4
+        :"reasonText": a string description of the failure.

+    :Can be aborted/modified: No - informatinal only
+    :Comments:
+        Reasoncode and text provide more detail about specific problem.
+        1 - Tar not installed.
+        2 - Backup file does not exist after the tar operation.
+        3 - Specified file does not exist.
+        4 - backups.json is corrupted

+:Event: "wrapper.backupBegin"

+    :Module: backups.py *(core/backups.py)*

+    :Description:
+        Indicates a backup is being initiated.

+    :Payload:
+        :"file": Name of backup file.

+    :Can be aborted/modified: Yes, return False to abort.
+    :Comments:
+        A console warning will be issued if a plugin cancels the backup.

+:Event: "wrapper.backupEnd"

+    :Module: backups.py *(core/backups.py)*

+    :Description:
+        Indicates a backup is complete.

+    :Payload:
+        :"file": Name of backup file.

+    :Can be aborted/modified: No - informational only